philippotto-hauber/sparse-nowcasting/README.md

     * /PH_GER: mat-files of model outputs
   * /eval
     * /GER
-      - /benchmark B-AR(1) forecasts of GDP corresponding to the vintages in ../*/datasetsGER.mat
+      - /benchmark: B-AR(1) forecasts of GDP corresponding to the vintages in ../*/datasetsGER.mat
+    * /US
+      - /benchmark: B-AR(1) forecasts of GDP corresponding to the vintages in ../*/datasetsUS.mat